-In a person with REM sleep behavior disorder (RBD), the paralysis that normally occurs during REM sleep is incomplete or absent, allowing the person to "act out" their dreams.
-RBD is characterized by the acting out of dreams that are vivid, intense, and violent.
+In a person with REM sleep behavior disorder (RBD), the paralysis that normally happens during REM sleep is incomplete or absent, allowing the person to "act out" their dreams.
+RBD is marked by the acting out of dreams that are vivid, intense, and violent.
 Dream-enacting behaviors include talking, yelling, punching, kicking, sitting, jumping from bed, arm flailing, and grabbing.
 An acute form may occur during withdrawal from alcohol or sedative-hypnotic drugs.

 Causes of REM Sleep Disorder